1986; Won the cork lottery on this impeccable bottle, mint, leather, dark red fruits. Post No. 2900.

 Bob Yoon

 A few days late but here is my annual tribute to Gustav Meier.
 He was loved dearly by six(?) decades of students and colleagues.
 As worldly and as sophisticated as he was, this great man had terrible taste in alcohol.
 There’s a Belgian style brewery near school where he would only order Coors Light from.
 His go to scotch was Cutty Sark.
 For wine, he preferred those gaudy Californian merlots that got deservedly dunked on in Sideways.
 Whenever I brought him a bottle of wine, I always got him a right bank Bordeaux.
 Perhaps my hints at how wonderful merlot can be were too subtle.
 It’s been nine years but we all miss him dearly.
 I may no longer be a conductor but I can still hear many teachings of his as if he is standing next to me.
 “Get out of their way and just trust them!”
 I need constant reminders of this invaluable piece of advice whether I am parenting or working with a client.
-Raise a glass for Gusti! — 8 months ago
+Raise a glass for Gusti! — a year ago